harness/developer-hub/release-notes/security-testing-orchestration.md

 ### Fixed issues

-* Previously, the "Security Tests" tab on the Pipeline Execution page was periodically reloading in a visually jarring way and losing scroll position.
-This has been fixed.
+* Fixed an issue where the Security Tests tab on the Pipeline Execution page was periodically reloading in a visually jarring way and losing scroll position.
 (STO-5208)

-## November 21, 2023

-### New features

-This release does not include new features.

-### Fixed issues

 * Fixed an issue where the Security Tests tab would show previously-found issues while the scan was in progress.
 Now this tab does not show results until the scan is complete.
 (STO-4985)

+* Improved the Security Tests UI to highlight new issues found in the current target only vs. issues also found in the baseline or (if no baseline was specified) the previous scan.
+(STO-5198)

-## November 16, 2023
+## November 6, 2023

 ### New features

-* STO now supports orchestrated scans using [Grype](/docs/security-testing-orchestration/sto-techref-category/grype-scanner-reference).
-(STO-5161)

-### Fixed issues

-This release does not include fixed issues.

-## November 9, 2023

-### New features

-* You can now include Run steps in Security Tests stages.
+* You can now include Run steps in Security Test stages.
 You can also include Security Tests stages in STO pipelines without a CI license.
 (STO-5208)

-### Fixed issues

-* Fixed an issue where the issue counts reported in output variables vs. the Security Tests page were inconsistent for scans of baseline targets, or for targets with no specified baseline.
-(STO-5042)

-## November 8, 2023

-### New features

 * You can now configure a pipeline to ingest Snyk data from multiple files and paths.
 For an example of how to set this up, go to [Ingest Scan Results from Snyk](/docs/security-testing-orchestration/use-sto/snyk-scans).
 (STO-4958)

 ### Fixed issues

-This release does not include fixed issues.
+* Fixed an issue where the issue counts reported in output variables vs. the Security Tests page were inconsistent for scans of baseline targets, or for targets with no specified baseline.
+(STO-5042)

 ## October 31, 2022